types of frequencies

 Final Thoughts: One Type of Frequency at a Time

-So keep twisting those knobs, stay curious and — remember: the airwaves are open to you.
-Stay tuned to TalkieTrail.com for other ham radio tips, tricks and reviews.
+So keep turning those dials, stay curious, and remember—the airwaves are always there for you to explore.
+Stay tuned to TalkieTrail.com for more ham radio tips, techniques, and reviews.

 Happy hamming, everyone!